hazelcast/hazelcast-reference-manual/src/Set.md

 - `statistics-enabled`: True (default) if statistics gathering is enabled on the set, false otherwise.
 - `backup-count`: Count of synchronous backups.
 Set is a non-partitioned data structure, so all entries of a Set reside in one partition.
-When this parameter is '1', it means there will be 1 backup of that Set in another node in the cluster.
-When it is '2', 2 nodes will have the backup.
+When this parameter is '1', it means there will be 1 backup of that Set in another member in the cluster.
+When it is '2', 2 members will have the backup.
 - `async-backup-count`: Count of asynchronous backups.
 - `max-size`: The maximum number of entries for this Set.
 - `item-listeners`: Lets you add listeners (listener classes) for the list items.
-You can also set the attributes `include-value` to `true` if you want the item event to contain the item values, and you can set `local` to `true` if you want to listen to the items on the local node.
+You can also set the attributes `include-value` to `true` if you want the item event to contain the item values, and you can set `local` to `true` if you want to listen to the items on the local member.